DeterminateSystems/flake-checker/README.md

 nix run github:DeterminateSystems/flake-checker /path/to/flake.lock
 ```

-Flake Checker looks at your `flake.lock`'s root-level [Nixpkgs] inputs and checks that:
+Nix Flake Checker looks at your `flake.lock`'s root-level [Nixpkgs] inputs and checks that:

 - Any explicit Nixpkgs Git refs are in this list:
   - `nixos-22.11`